 Our students’ projects are very diverse, and have included exhibitions, publications, websites, photographic projects, market stalls, travel guides, films, novels, app prototypes, ethnographies, and community resource projects.

-Core modules cover: theories of the culture industry: work, creativity and precariousness; practices of the culture industry; culture industry: projects; culture industry: placements; research lab.
+Core modules cover: theories of the culture industry: practices of the culture industry; culture industry: projects; culture industry: placements; research lab.
 Please note that due to staff research commitments not all of these modules may be available every year.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 - You should have (or expect to be awarded) an undergraduate degree of at upper least second class standard in a relevant/related subject.
 You might also be considered if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.
-If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 7.0 (including 7.0 in the written test)to study with us.
+If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 6.5 with a 6.5 in writing to study with us.